kpdecker/jsdiff/README.md

 Certain options can be provided in the `options` object of *any* method that calculates a diff:

 * `callback`: if provided, the diff will be computed in async mode to avoid blocking the event loop while the diff is calculated.
-The value of the `callback` option should be a function and will be passed the result of the diff as its second argument.
-The first argument will always be undefined.
+The value of the `callback` option should be a function and will be passed the result of the diff as its first argument.
 Only works with functions that return change objects, like `diffLines`, not those that return patches, like `structuredPatch` or `createPatch`.

   (Note that if the ONLY option you want to provide is a callback, you can pass the callback function directly as the `options` parameter instead of passing an object with a `callback` property.)